Thursday, November 21, 2024

 The upstart AFL cancelled their games, which was the turning point for their league.

-In the months that followed the Warren Commission concluded that Lee Harvey acted alone.
+In the months that had followed the shooting the Warren Commission had concluded that Lee Harvey had acted alone.
 Conspiracy theorists have refuted this finding as well as the official Single Bullet Theory, attributing the assassination to the CIA, Castro, the Mafia, Cuban exile groups, and anti-communist Pentagon cliques.

 Of course my theory runs counter to the mainstream in that I think RFK arranged his brother’s death for having ordered the murder of Marilyn Monroe by J. Edgar Hoover.

-I wrote recently that I had only been in two movies; THE LAST SONG and a foot fetish short, however three years ago my friend Randy Koral came out from Paris to film a version of my short story THE TRUTH AND NOTHING BUT THE TRUTH.
-We changed the setting to Thailand and the fat man was on the run to Cambodia.
-I played the lead and Nick Rieter starred as the black operative hitman.
+I wrote recently that I had only been in two movies; THE LAST SONG and a foot fetish short, however three years ago my friend Randy Koral came out to Thailand from Paris to film a version of my short story THE TRUTH AND NOTHING BUT THE TRUTH.
+We changed the setting from Michigan's Upper Peninsula to Thailand and the fat man was on the run to Cambodia instead of the Inuit nation.
+I played the lead and Nik Rieter starred as the black operative hitman.

 My screenplay centered on a long monologue of my JFK assassination theory.
 The day of this scene I had a 103 fever.
 Every attempt to complete this three-minute piece ended in failure further proving the wisdom of my never having pursued an acting career.